 Introduction to PostgreSQL UNIQUE Index

 The PostgreSQL UNIQUE INDEX is used when we want to ensure that the column stores unique values only.
-If on the particular column we define the UNIQUE INDEX then that column can not have the same value in multiple rows.
-Also, we can define the UNIQUE INDEX on multiple columns for enforcing them to store the combined unique value.
-While creating a table we can add UNIQUE constraint or primary key for the table which automatically constructs a UNIQUE INDEX for a column which we have marked as a primary key of the table or the column on which we have added a UNIQUE constraint.
+If we define the UNIQUE INDEX on the particular column, then that column can not have the same value in multiple rows.
+Also, we can define the UNIQUE INDEX on multiple columns to enforce them to store the combined unique value.
+While creating a table, we can add a UNIQUE constraint or primary key for the table, which automatically constructs a UNIQUE INDEX for a column that we have marked as a primary key of the table or the column on which we have added a UNIQUE constraint.

 Syntax: